Cantonese Slang Phrases Used in Hong Kong (2026)

 If you're learning Cantonese specifically for Hong Kong, focus on Hong Kong slang.
 If you're planning to use it in Guangzhou or other mainland areas, you'll need to learn the local variations.

-How to actually learn and use Cantonese slang
+## How to learn and use Cantonese slang terms

 Reading about slang is one thing, but actually using it correctly is way harder.
 Here's what works:

-Anyway, if you want to actually learn Cantonese through real content, Migaku's browser extension lets you look up words instantly while watching Hong Kong shows or reading articles.
+Anyway, if you want to learn Cantonese through real content, Migaku's browser extension and app let you look up words instantly while watching Hong Kong shows or reading articles.
 Makes it way easier to pick up slang in context.
 There's a 10-day free trial if you want to check it out.